 - In-Survey Engagement Tests: In-survey trap questions and speeding tests can ensure the surveys are being completed honestly by the participant.

 - Honesty Detector: Kantar’s proprietary assessment tool that detects over-reporters (or those likely to lie in a survey).
-It’s applied at standard during recruitment for our proprietary panel and can be added custom to any project.
+It can be added custom to any project.